daisygunn/around-the-world/README.md

 - List of top 5 high scores

 ### Structure
-This is a multi-page website to keep the amount of information on each page limited and easy to digest; the rules, game and high scores are all seperated so that any child using the website is able to find what they want easily.
+This is a multi-page website to keep the amount of information on each page limited and easy to digest; the rules, game and high scores are all separated so that any child using the website can find what they want easily.
-Each page is designed with simplicity in mind, with a navbar and a H1 element and then the relevant content centered below; this simplicity will allow for users to feel comfortable using and navigating each page.
+Each page is designed with simplicity in mind, with a navbar and an H1 element and then the relevant content centred below; this simplicity will allow for users to feel comfortable using and navigating each page.
 The quiz itself has a question, a text input and four answer buttons - this layout of this will be responsive so that it isn't too squashed when being viewed on a smaller screen.

 ### Skeleton
 [View wireframes here](assets/documents/wiresframes.pdf) - please note the actual website differs slightly from these wireframes.

-Whilst building the website I opted to change the the type of quiz that this website would feature, I went for a capital's of the world quiz as this would allow me to dynamically create the question and answer buttons using JavaScript.
+Whilst building the website I opted to change the type of quiz that this website would feature, I went for a capital's of the world quiz as this would allow me to dynamically create the question and answer buttons using JavaScript.

 I also decided to add a next button instead of an alert as I felt this would provide the user with a better experience, as having to click out of the alert could be annoying for some.

-Furthermore I decided to add a responsive navbar to further enhance the user experience when viewing the website on a mobile phone.
+Furthermore, I decided to add a responsive navbar to further enhance the user experience when viewing the website on a mobile phone.

 ### Surface
-I chose to use a graident background using blues and greens to resemble the colour of the globe, I wanted something simple so as not to detract from any of the content.
+I chose to use a gradient background using blues and greens to resemble the colour of the globe, I wanted something simple so as not to detract from any of the content.
-On the landing page there is an animated globe which zooms in and out upon the mouse being scrolled, this ineractive element provides something fun for the user straight away.
+On the landing page, there is an animated globe that zooms in and out upon the mouse being scrolled, this interactive element provides something fun for the user straight away.
 Using google fonts I chose Yogomi as I felt it had a childlike handwriting feel to it and this will be used for all the heading elements on the website.

 ---